 Naxos Island is the largest island in Cyclades and it is one of the most beautiful among the Greek Islands.
 It combines superb fine sand beaches, with fertile valleys and mountainous beauty.
 It is one of the best holiday destinations among the Greek Islands, and its many attractions include the unique beauty, the variety of the landscape, the numerous historical places to visit, the beautiful walking wander routes, the tradition which has been preserved in many villages.

 Naxos has the cosmopolitan atmosphere of a modern tourist resort, but at the same time has kept its traditional colour and its local culture.
 Hora (the main town) is a harbour and the administrative centre of the island.
 It is a modern town, which offers all kinds of facilities.
-There is a Health Centre, banks, a very good market place and lots of restaurants, bars and cafes.
+There is a Health Centre, banks, very good shopping and lots of restaurants, bars and cafes.
 It has a lively nightlife, not only during the summer months, like most islands, but all the year round.

 Its famous beaches on the south western side of the island, endless stretches of golden sand and sand dunes, are developing rapidly, but at the same time still maintain some of the atmosphere of the seventies when they were discovered by the "flower people".

 However to really get to know Naxos, you must visit the inland areas and the mountain villages, walk the paths which crisscross the island, listen to the violin and the lute at one of the local festivals and get drunk on the island's energy.

 Getting to Naxos by Sea